xixianliao/xixianliao.github.io/_pages/about.md

 *News*
 ------
 <ul>
+  <li> July 20 to July 25, 2025: I will attend the seminar "<a href="https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/25301">Linguistics and Language Models: What Can They Learn from Each Other?</a>" at Schloss Dagstuhl – Leibniz-Zentrum für Informatik in Germany.
+  <li> Sept 20th, 2024: Our paper "Training and Fine-Tuning NMT Models for Low-Resource Languages using Apertium-Based Synthetic Corpora" was accepted by <a href="https://www2.statmt.org/wmt24/">WMT2024</a>.
+  <li> Sept, 2024: I co-supervised two Master's dissertations, by Meinan Liu and Zizhe Wang, with Bonnie Webber at the School of Informatics, University of Edinburgh.
+  <li> June 13th, 2024: Our new paper "Investigating the translation capabilities of Large Language Models trained on parallel data only" is out [<a href="https://arxiv.org/abs/2406.09140">Paper</a>]
   <li>May 8th: Our article <b><i>Comparing models of pronoun production and interpretation via observational and experimental evidence</i></b> is now available at <a href="https://www.glossa-journal.org/article/id/10884/"><i><b>Glossa: a journal of general linguistics</b></i></a>. </li>
   <li>April 29th, 2024: I'm proud to have defended my PhD thesis with an <b>
 <span style="color: #FF0000;">E</span>